FixRuan/Clean-react/README.md

 <br />

-- [x] Should call HttpPostClient with correct url
+- [x] Should authentication calls http-post-client with correct url
 - [ ] ...

 <br />